Programs and Classes

 At Goodwill we offer the following types of classes free to the community.
 Specific classes and schedules vary by location, so be sure to contact one of our Job Training & Education centers for more information.

-Fill gaps in your education and refresh your skills in math, reading, writing and language.
+Fill gaps in your education and refresh your skills in language arts (reading /writing), math, science and social studies.
 Practical lessons with real-world examples prepare you for employment and life applications.
-You can also take a class to help you prepare for your official GED (General Educational Development) tests in math, language arts, reading, writing, social studies and science.
-The GED Preparation class includes group lessons and individualized instruction.
+You can also take a class to help you prepare for your official GED® (General Educational Development) tests in language arts, math, science, and social studies.
+The GED® Test Preparation class includes group lessons and individualized instruction.